dmulholl/shortcodes/readme.md

 ### Processing Text

-To parse an input string containing shortcodes, create a `Parser` object and run the string through its `parse()` method:
+To parse an input string containing shortcodes, create a `Parser` instance and run the string through its `parse()` method:

     parser = shortcodes.Parser()
     output = parser.parse(text, context=None)

-A single `Parser` object can process multiple input strings.
+A single `Parser` instance can process multiple input strings.
 The optional `context` argument accepts an arbitrary object to pass on to the registered handler functions.